Skip to content

 import hakowan as hkw

-# Set Blender as the default backend
+# Set WebGL as the default backend

-# Now this will use Blender
+# Now this will use WebGL

 layer = hkw.layer("mesh.obj")

-hkw.render(layer, filename="output.png")
+hkw.render(layer, filename="output.html")

 # You can still override per render call